SpotlightKid/mrequests/README.md

 ### Manual installation

-For the `unix` port, just copy all the `.py` files in the root of the repository to a directory, which is in `sys.path`, e.g. `~/.micropython/lib` of or set the `MICROPYPATH` environment variable to a colon-separated list of directories including the one to which you copied the modules.
+For the `unix` port, just copy the `mrequest` directory with all files in it to a directory, which is in `sys.path`, e.g. `~/.micropython/lib`, or set the `MICROPYPATH` environment variable to a colon-separated list of directories including the one to which you copied the package directory.

-Note: the `mrequests.py` module has no dependencies besides modules usually already built in to the MicroPython firmware on all ports (as of version 1.15) and can be installed and used on its own. `defaultdict.py` and `urlencode.py` provide support for sending form-encoded request parameters or data (see the `formencode.py` script in the `examples` directory for an example of their use).
+Note: the `mrequests/mrequests.py` module has no dependencies besides modules usually already built in to the MicroPython firmware on all ports (as of version >= 1.15) and can be installed and used on its own if flash storage space or available RAM is scarce.
+The other modules in the `mrequests` package provide support for specific tasks like, for example, sending form-encoded request parameters or data or parsing url-encoded strings (see the scripts in the `examples` directory for examples of their use).

 ## Examples